kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/4cbadeda-835d-42ca-b190-5c98510f4d21)

-We need to modify the config.tcl file of picorv32a directory,
+Here We need to modify the config.tcl file of picorv32a directory,

-So open the config.tcl file of picorv32a directory in any editor and add the commands shown in below image :
+So open the config.tcl file of picorv32a directory and add the commands shown in below image :

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/5a729a04-1651-454b-a900-d6fb64e12794)

-**OPENLANE :-** Go to the open lane directory and execute the docker command.
+**OPENLANE :-** Now we will go to the open lane directory and execute the docker command.

-Execute the following commands :
+Will Execute the following commands in a line

     ./flow.tcl -interactive
     package require openlane 0.9